-‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And Nerf
+‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And More

 Tek Power Generator

-An upgraded power generator capable of powering other Tek or electrical structures wirelessly.
+An upgraded power generator capable of powering other Tek or electrical structures wirelessly is also coming.
 Similar to the Tek forcefield, players can adjust the range at which the generator powers other items.
 The larger the range, the faster it will consume the Element power source.

 Tek Teleporter